Celebrating ONE Year as EVERY MEAL

-One year ago, we announced our name change to Every Meal.
+One year ago in October, we announced our name change to Every Meal.
 To celebrate, we’re taking a moment to reflect on what we’ve done the past year… and the work we have ahead of us.

-Fighting child hunger has been our mission since the founding of our organization, and continues to guide us under our new name.
+Since the founding of our organization, fighting child hunger has been our mission and continues to guide us under our new name.
 We continuously ask ourselves: “what is best for the children we serve?”
 As the pandemic continues to evolve, we too are growing and adapting to ensure the increasing number of children living with food insecurity have delicious, nutritious, and relevant food for their next meal.

 In the past year, we have accomplished so many wonderful things.
 A few highlights include…